 The Bible teaches that the saints will have real flesh and bone bodies after the Resurrection.
-Jesus showed His disciples, after His resurrection, that He had a flesh and bone body and He ate with them.
+Jesus showed His disciples, after His own resurrection, that He had a real flesh and bone body when He ate with them.

 Real people will do real things in heaven, and they will thoroughly enjoy it all.
 “Eye hath not seen, nor ear heard, neither have entered into the heart of man, the things which God hath prepared for them that love him” (1 Corinthians 2:9).
 Not even in their wildest dreams can humans begin to comprehend the amazing things that God has planned for them.